 As a student in the College of Agriculture, Health and Natural Resources you will have a faculty advisor starting your first semester.
 During Orientation, we talk to students about their educational and career goals.
 Based on this information, we can assign a faculty advisor in your major who best matches your individual interests and goals.
 Students work closely with their faculty advisors regarding course selection, graduation requirements, and career goals.

 Join us for life transformative experiences that will lead to your future career.
-PATHOBIOLOGY majors have several focus areas available: Pre-Professional Health Sciences (Pre-MED, Pre-DENTAL, Pre-PA, Pre-VET), Public Health, and Medical Biotechnology.
+PATHOBIOLOGY majors have several focus areas available: Pre-Professional Health Sciences (Pre-MED, Pre-DENTAL, Pre-PA, Pre-VET), Global Health, and Medical Biotechnology.